miguelhughes/tic-tac-toe/README.md

 ------------

 This project was built as part of the ["Intro to React" tutorial](https://reactjs.org/tutorial/tutorial.html).
+Most of the focus was on the js code, with minimal attention to CSS, UI or general appeal.
+This should be improved in the following versions (centered in the ui, proper spacing/padding to the history on the right, bigger buttons)

 ------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).